DavidCradock/X/README.md

 ** TODO **
 - Add quaternions and position to CSMEntityBase along with helper functions to move stuff etc.
+- Add translation/rotation/scale of base entities
-- Implement more stuff into Camera
+- Implement more stuff into Camera of scene manager
 - Implement SceneManagers (A brute force, render everything, but sorted by shader/textures) and SceneManagerOctTree, perhaps also SceneManagerQuadTree
-- Particle systems
-- Add in neural networks, steering behaviours, pathfinding
-- Add and profile sorting of scene by materials
+- Add 2D and 3D particle systems
-- Add translation/rotation/scale of base entities
-- Implement DraggableDock to GUI.
-- Implement DraggableItem to GUI.
-- Implement Menu to GUI.
-- Implement Tab and TabContainer to GUI.
-- Implement Taskbar to GUI.
 - Work on C2DEntityComplex of 2D sprite rendering
 - Rewrite joy part of input
-- Remove and replace glm with own code?
 - Add padding to vector classes and test speed increase
 - Add the ability to be able to add newlines to the text scroll GUI object.
 - Change 2D stuff from using CVector2r to CVector2f
-- Tidy up CMatrix, CVector?? and CQuaternion classes.
 - Add mouse wheel support for CGUITextScroll object.
+- Add CText class and exchange it for all the std::string usage
+- Add generation of orthographic and perspective matrix
+- Add in neural networks, steering behaviours, pathfinding
+- Add physics engine.
+- Remove and replace glm with own code?
 - Implement better random number generator
+- GUI...
+- Implement DraggableDock to GUI.
+- Implement DraggableItem to GUI.
+- Implement Menu to GUI.
+- Implement Tab and TabContainer to GUI.
+- Implement Taskbar to GUI.